govau/design-system-site/content/components/inpage-nav/accessibility/keyboard.md

 ---

-How the inpage nav are viewed with various colour blindnesses
+How keyboard navigation works with inpage nav.